 Mark was appointed SoundChip’s Chairman in 2012.
 He holds a Juris Doctor degree and a diploma (Hons) in International Law from Columbia University, along with an MCom (Hons) in Economics and Bachelor’s degree in Commerce and Arts from the University of Auckland.

-Unit May 2012, Mark was CEO of NZX, which ran trading, clearing, settling and other securities market technology systems along with the New Zealand national energy market infrastructure.
+Unit May 2012, Mark was CEO of the New Zealand stock exchange, which ran trading, clearing, settling and other securities market technology systems along with the New Zealand national energy market infrastructure.

-Mark, who is based in Queenstown, New Zealand, has a keen interest in technology and since leaving the NZX has invested his time in supporting several successful technology start-ups.
+Mark, who is based in Queenstown, New Zealand, has a keen interest in technology and now spends much of his time supporting successful technology start-ups.

-Mark, based in Lausanne – Switzerland, is a founding member of SoundChip’s management team and board of directors.
-He holds a Masters degree (with Distinction) in Mechanical Engineering and an Honours degree (First Class) in Signal Processing, both from the University of Auckland and in 2007 was named Ernst and Young Technology Entrepreneur of the Year in New Zealand.
+Mark is a founding member of SoundChip’s management team and board of directors.
+He holds a Masters degree (with Distinction) in Mechanical Engineering and an Honours degree (First Class) in Signal Processing, both from the University of Auckland.
+In 2007 he was named by Ernst and Young as New Zealand’s Technology Entrepreneur of the Year.

 Paul is a founding member of SoundChip’s management team and board of directors.
 He holds BSc, MSc and PhD degrees from the Institute of Sound and Vibration Research and the University of Southampton, respectively.